exogen/graphbrainz/docs/schema.md

   # Relationships between this entity and other entitites.
   relationships: Relationships

+  # A list of collections linked to this entity.
+  collections(after: String, first: Int): CollectionConnection

   # A list of tags linked to this entity.
   tags(after: String, first: Int): TagConnection
 }